Nitishrajj/Automate-Implementation-of-Monitoring-Nodes-using-Prometheus-Grafana-Ansible-Advanced/README.md

 Handlers - The handlers/ directory contains Ansible handlers.
 Handlers are special tasks that are only run if a task notifies them.
 They are typically used to restart services or perform other actions in response to changes in the system.
 Vars - The vars/ directory holds variable files.
 These files can define variables that are used in the tasks.
 Variables allow you to make your roles more flexible and reusable by parameterizing values that might change based on the environment or specific use case.
 Templates - The templates/ directory is used for Jinja2 templates.
 Templates are text files with placeholders for variables and expressions.
 They are processed by Ansible and can be used to dynamically generate configuration files or scripts based on the values of variables.

+# Ansible inventory file explained
+[name_of_the_role]
+ip address of the instance you want to configure or install the requirements